FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/CSharpGuidelines.md

 AlgoStudio uses a subset of C# to compile to TEAL.
 Invalid syntax is reported as error-level diagnostics that appear in the build or IDE outputs.

-This article offers guidance on the limitations.
+This article offers guidance on limitations and options.

 ## Byte Array Initialisers